ruuda/rcl/docs/grammars.md

 ## Visual Studio Code

 The `vscode` directory contains the Visual Studio Code plugin including TextMate grammar.
+The json version of the grammar is generated with <abbr>RCL</abbr>.
 The TextMate documentation has [a section on scope naming conventions][tm-scopes].
 Some helpful links:

  * [TextMate language grammar documentation][tm-docs]
  * [Helpful _lessons learned_ blog post][tm-lessons]